-- Stand facing a wall and place your hands on the wall for balance. - Raise yourself up onto your toes. - Perform 8-12 repetitions with a full range of motion.
+- Stand facing a wall and place your hands on the wall for balance. - Raise yourself up onto your toes as high as you are able.

 Single leg on floor: Get into the starting position for a Level 1 heel raise.
 Bend one knee.
 Perform heel raise on one leg.
 Switch sides, and repeat.